eloparco/LaTazza/design_document.md

 N1 ..
 LaTazzaAccount
 ```

 A design pattern is used: *Facade*.
 The *DataImpl* class provides an easier usage of the package to the client, hiding the details of its composition.
-It is of course the unique public class in the package; all the others have package visibility.

-For the data persistency, *transactions*, *employees* and *beverages* are serialized by the *DataImpl* class after being created (appended to the respective file).
-Also *laTazzaAccount* is serialized after each modification, but it overwrites the respective file.
-At boot time, data are loaded from the *DataImpl* class (*loadData()* called by the constructor).
+*Class visibility*: even if only all the classes except for *DataImpl* could have package visibility, for testability it is better that they are public.

+*Data persistency*: the *DataImpl* class includes the serialization/deserialization of *transactions*, *employees*, *beverages* and *laTazzaAccount*.
+After a creation the new object is appended to the relative file, while after an update the file is overwritten completely.
+At boot time (i.e. in the constructor of *DataImpl*), data are loaded if the files are present.
 This ensures also an easy portability from a PC to another one (NFR4).

 ## latazza.exceptions